Tofu should not taste bland if it is properly cooked and seasoned. This sweet and sour tofu (糖醋豆腐) will surely make your mouth foaming uncontrollably!

 What is the difference between General Tso’s sauce and sweet and sour sauce?

 The significant difference between the sweet and sour sauce and General Tso’s sauce is the inclusion of ketchup.
 As you may notice, the quantity of ketchup is the highest among all the ingredients.
 The amount of soy sauce for General Tso’s sauce is also much higher than the sweet and sour sauce.

 How to make my improvised version of sweet and sour sauce?

-You can formulate your own sweet and sour sauce as long as the sauce consists of the component of sweetness, sourness, and saltiness.
+You can formulate your own sweet and sour sauce with some simple ingredients, as long as the sauce ingredients include the component of sweetness, sourness, and saltiness.

 For sweetness, both white and brown sugar are suitable for the sauce.
-You can add some sweetened Chinese plum sauce to the recipe and reduce the quantity of sugar.
+You can add some sweetened Chinese plum sauce or maple syrup to the recipe and reduce the quantity of sugar.
 Some people like to add some maltose to produce a thick sauce without the use of any cornstarch slurry.

 Lemon juice is also a welcome addition to provide an acidic note apart from the vinegar.
 It is customary to use white vinegar instead of black vinegar to produce a bright finishing color.

 Light soya sauce provides the umami in addition to the saltiness, although some tofu recipes suggest only using salt.